Tutorial level: basic HTML and CSS

 In this article, we’ll show you in five easy steps how to add buttons inside your post content to give your users the opportunity to engage and interact with your content.

-There is no limit to what kind of content you can add inside a button, so feel free to get creative with your Call to action.
+There is no limit to what kind of content you can add on a button, so feel free to get creative with your Call to action.

-The first step is to select the text you want to convert into a button and select the type of button style from the ‘shortcodes’ dropdown:
+The first and most important step is to select the text you want to convert into a button and select the preferred type of button from the ‘formats’ drop-down:

-Pick one of the six styles for your button:
+Pick one of the five styles for your button: